cedriclingom/git-cheat-sheet/cheatsheet.md

 git push --set-upstream origin features/1234-new-killing-feature --> To push the current branch and set the remote as upstream

 git fetch --> is the base command to get an update of the default remote repository.
 It will update your repository reference folder (the .git folder) but not content (your content): your local files will remain unchanged.

+## Pull request
+gh pr create --base main --head features/1234-new-killing-feature --title '[#1] Initialize repo' --body 'More details on the PR that solves issue #1' --> create a PR

+gh pr create --help --> To get more details on the capabilities of the gh pr create